lmbcosta/ProgressChartCircleView/README.md

 # Progress Chart Circle View :cyclone::cyclone::cyclone:

 A Customizable progress bar that can load a list of values <br/>
-All data can be animated or be static.
+Values can be static or animated.

 [See demo](https://gfycat.com/gifs/detail/regularelegantgreyhounddog)